-• recognize a peace officer's responsibility in relation to

-the protections and rights included in the following

-amendments to the U.S. Constitution and related

-California Constitution sections:

-- Fourth Amendment 15.01.2

-- Fifth Amendment 15.01.3

-- Sixth Amendment 15.01.4

-- Fourteenth Amendment 15.01.5

-• recognize a peace officer's responsibility in relation to the protections included under federal civil rights statutes 15.01.6
+After completing study of this section, the student will be able to Objective ID recognize a peace officer's responsibility in relation to the protections and rights included in the following amendments to the U.S. Constitution and related California Constitution sections: Fourth Amendment Sixth Amendment Fourteenth Amendment 15.01.2 15.01.3 15.01.4 15.01.5 recognize a peace officer's responsibility in relation to the protections included under federal civil rights statutes 15.01.6

-In this section This section focuses on the U.S. and California constitutional provisions that directly impact peace officers.
+This section focuses on the U.S. and California constitutional provisions that directly impact peace officers.
 Refer to the chart below for a specific topic.